I’ve put together a list of some of the most frequently asked questions about Lightroom.

 Sharad Mangalick and Tom Hogarty have created blog posts outlining the key changes and improvements in each Lightroom release:

-You’ll need to find a computer that is connected to the internet, and download the update to an external drive or media that you can move to the computer that’s not connected:
+You’ll need to find a computer that is connected to the internet, and download the update to an external drive or media that you can move to the computer that’s not connected.
+(Note: You can install the product and updates offline, but you will need to have momentary internet access to sign-in and activate your software)

 If you use Photoshop and Camera Raw together with Lightroom, head over to Jeffrey Tranberry’s article for instructions on how to verify that Photoshop and Camera Raw are up to date.